Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Introduction and Main Results

 where $\mathring{B}$ is the traceless part of the second fundamental form $B$ of $\Sigma$ in $M$, that is $ \mathring{B} = B- \frac{1}{2} H g_\Sigma$ with norm $|\mathring{B}|^2 = \mathring{B}_{ij}\, g_\Sigma^{ip}\, g_\Sigma^{jq}\, \mathring{B}_{pq}$, $\mathrm{Ric}$ is the Ricci curvature of $M$, $\nu$ is the outward normal to $\Sigma$ and $\Delta^\Sigma $ is the Laplace-Beltrami operator on $\Sigma$.

-Willmore surfaces have been extensively studied, and in the context of general relativity, a key development was made in \cite{willflat} by Lamm, Metzger, and Schulze.
+Area-constrained Willmore surfaces have been extensively studied, and in the context of general relativity, a key development was made in \cite{willflat} by Lamm, Metzger, and Schulze.
 They proved that an asymptotically Schwarzschild manifold admits a unique foliation near infinity by Willmore spheres—a “foliation at infinity’’ covering the end outside a compact set.
 In their framework, these surfaces are singled out as optimal for evaluating the Hawking energy since under nonnegative scalar curvature (dominant energy condition for $k=0$), the Hawking energy is nonnegative on Willmore surfaces, and it is monotonically nondecreasing along the foliation toward infinity.

 Koerber \cite{Thomas} further showed that the leaves of the Willmore foliation are strict local area-preserving maximizers of the Hawking energy.
-Eichmair and Koerber later refined the construction of the foliation by Willmore spheres at infinity in \cite{eichko}, employing a Lyapunov-Schmidt reduction procedure.
-Moreover, in \cite{willcen}, they investigated the center of mass associated with this foliation.
+Later, Eichmair and Koerber refined the construction of the foliation by Willmore spheres at infinity in~\cite{eichko}, employing a different approach based on a Lyapunov--Schmidt reduction procedure, a method that we will also use in this paper.
+Moreover, in~\cite{willcen}, they investigated the notion of center of mass naturally associated with this foliation.